To edit a phrase:

 To overcome that, you can re-use the same hotkey for multiple phrases.
-For example, you can assign the same hotkey CTRL+ALT+S to a variety of email signatures.
+For example, you can assign the same hotkey CMD+ALT+S to a variety of email signatures.

 If you press such hotkey, PhraseExpress collects all phrases with the same hotkey and present them in a phrase menu.